-[defn15]{Definition} \begin{defn177} Furthermore, let us extend the definition of covariant derivative to ~$\Gamma^{m}_{A (A')}(M)$ class just by stating that on every nonlinear object (note that every such object is constructed by tensor multiplication of linear objects) it is defined by the Leibniz rule (so it is a standard derivative operator, since it is trivially linear as well). \end{defn177}
+[defn15]{Definition} \begin{defn177} Furthermore, let us extend the definition of covariant derivative to the class ~$\Gamma^{m}_{ (\mathcal{\mathcal{\mathcal{\mathcal{S}}}})A}(M)$ just by stating that on every nonlinear object (note that every such object is constructed by tensor product of linear objects) it is defined by the Leibniz rule.
+(This means it is a standard derivative operator, since it is trivially linear as well.) \end{defn177}